TomatenKuchenDEV/docs/docs/suggest.md

 ### Buttons or reactions

 You can select if users vote using buttons or reactions.

-Buttons have the advantage that users can vote only once.
+Buttons, the default value, have the advantage that users can vote only for one suggestion at a time.
+Also, the setting "Remove left users from giveaways and suggestion votes" requires buttons.

 ### Cooldown between suggestions